emacsmirror/better-defaults/README.md

 * `savehist-mode` defaults to t.
 Persists M-x commands history across shutdowns.

+* `frame-inhibit-implied-resize` defaults to nil; prevents changing font, etc triggering a resize of the entire frame in non-tiling setups.

 ## Copyright

-Copyright © 2013-2014 Phil Hagelberg and contributors
+Copyright © 2013-2022 Phil Hagelberg and contributors

-Licensed under the same license as Emacs (GPL v3 or later) unless otherwise specified.
+Licensed under the same license as Emacs (GPL v3 or later).